Aage Samuelsen

-Aage Samuelsen, also known as "Broder Aage" 'brother Aage', (23 January 1915 – 29 November 1987) was a Norwegian evangelist, singer and composer.
+Aage Samuelsen, also known as "Broder Aage" 'brother Aage', (23 January 1915 – 29 November 1987) was a Norwegian Pentecostal Christian evangelist, singer and composer.

 Biography

 He was the son of factory worker and navvy Karl Hjalmar Samuelsen and Anna Samuelsen née Hansen, a cleaner.
 He was the third of eight siblings, and grew up in a poor environment in the Bakken neighborhood of Skien.
 As a child he was often ill and did not learn to walk until he was five or six years old.
 His mother was musical and bought him a guitar when he was 15.
 Samuelsen learned to play both harmonica and guitar and sang and composed songs all his life.
 At the age of 18, he helped start a dance band/jazz band that traveled and performed, including with Excelsior Band.
 Samuelsen had problems with alcohol abuse at times.

 In 1931 a revival swept through the town, started by Thor Sørlie, who had worked closely with Norwegian Pentecostal founder Thomas Ball Barratt.
 Samuelsen discovered the Pentecostal movement at a revival meeting but did not maintain his newfound faith.
 In the meantime he worked as a musician.
 Samuelsen married Elisabeth (Lisa) Olsen in 1938, and together they had five children.
 In the summer of 1944 he experienced a new conversion and eagerly joined the Pentecostal church Tabernaklet ('The Tabernacle') in Skien, experiencing baptism in the Holy Spirit and speaking in tongues.
 He participated eagerly in revival work with singing and testimonies.
 Samuelsen soon became a central figure in the congregation, but was very controversial because of his belief in faith healing.
 His style of preaching was very informal, personal, direct and humorous.

 Samuelsen attracted attention with his style.
 Meetings he led were well attended and often covered by the press.
 Samuelsen was interviewed several times in the press and on the radio.
 He maintained his personal style and was not afraid to speak out.
 He also took part in humorous features, including the radio program Har du lyst, har du lov, where he sang a self-deprecating song with Leif Juster to the tune of Vi var arbeidskamerater, frøken Johansen og jeg.

 A visit to a church in the United States in 1956 left its mark on him, giving him a new self-confidence.